I have a lot of books.

 1. What reading level is this book?
 And do I have a reader in the house that is reading on that level?

-I also got rid of quite a few early readers that Sophia has grown out of.
+I also got rid of quite a few early readers that my youngest has grown out of.

 2. How much do we love this book?